Skip to main content

 ]

-Note that there are two seperate outputs for errors.
-The second "errors" field reflect client errors that occur when attempting to communicate with Connxio.
-The other error data is intended to reflect errors that occured when passing the message through Connxio and is present outside of the NuGet.
-The "errors" field only exists in the NuGet and is not a part of the standard return-object.
+There are two separate error outputs.
+The errors field reflects client errors that occur while communicating with Connxio.
+The other error fields reflect errors that occur while the message is processed by Connxio and exist outside the NuGet.
+The errors field is specific to the NuGet and is not part of the standard return object.

 Remapping the Synchronous API response

-You can customize the output of the API by creating a Code component that remaps the response.
-Utilize the following records from the Connxio.Transformation NuGet package to access the response data from the synchronous API.
+You can customize the API output with a Code component or a Script component.
+Use the following records from the Connxio.Transformation NuGet package to access synchronous API response data.

 public record SynchronousMessageResponse